DoodlingTurtle/NDS_DSteroids/README.md

 - Initial version

 ## TODO

+- find better sound effects for the shots
+- improve performance on higher levels.
+(The screen starts to "Glitch out" if to many drawing calls are made in one frame)
+- replace some polygon graphics with sprites to reduce polygon count
+  - alternatively reduce the number of segments on smaler asteroids

-- Add more Game Mechanics to balance the game
+- ~~Add more Game Mechanics to balance the game~~
   - ~~Timer to count down the Score~~
     ~~(the longer the Player takes to complete the Level, the less Points they will get)~~